Are you a foreigner without a Social Security Number (SSN)?

 If you have an SSN or an ITIN, you can apply for an EIN using the IRS’s website.

 The online application is quick and easy.
 Your information is validated and you will receive an EIN instantly.

 You can use the online application for an EIN if you have legal residence or a business in the United States.

 ► Unfortunately, if you don’t have an SSN or ITIN, obtaining an EIN isn’t that immediate, but it isn’t too hard with the help of a business lawyer.

-How to Apply for EIN Without SSN or ITIN
+How to Get an EIN Without SSN or ITIN

 Here’s what happens:

 - Hire a business lawyer to act as your Third-Party Designee.
 Interested in working with me?
 Just click here to send me an email.

 - I will prepare an Application for Employer Identification Number on your behalf.